strangehurst/PNML.jl/docs/src/pnml.md

 ## Interoperability

-Petri Net Type Definition files (pntd) are defined using RELAX-NG XML Schema files.
+Petri Net Type Definition schema files (pntd) are defined using RELAX-NG XML Schema files.
 Petri Net Markup Language files (pnml) are intended to be validated against a pntd schema.

-For tool interchange it should be enough to support the same pntd schema.
+For interchange of pnml between tools it should be enough to support the same pntd schema.

-Petri Net type definitions is for interchange of pnml models between different tools.
-ISO is working on part 3 of the PNML standard covering pntd (as of October 2021).
+Note that ISO is working on part 3 of the PNML standard covering pntd (as of October 2021).

 It is possibly to create a non-standard pntd.
 And more will be standardized, either formally or informally.
 Non-standard mostly means that the interchangibility is restricted.